h0x91b/redis-fast-driver/README.md

+Redis-fast-driver
+===

 Trully async redis driver.
 Extremly simple, extremely fast.

 This node module use hiredis async library written on C by Salvatore Sanfilippo.

-Notice
-===

 All regular functions including PUB/SUB and MONITOR mode works fine, this driver almost an year on my production enviroment under really have load (30k ops/sec each redis in cluster)...
-Also this driver used in https://github.com/joaojeronimo/node_redis_cluster and my fork https://github.com/h0x91b/fast-redis-cluster
+Also this driver used in https://github.com/joaojeronimo/node_redis_cluster and in my fork https://github.com/h0x91b/fast-redis-cluster

 Usage
 ===